craftingcity/The-Known-World/README.md

 ### Halfling (a.)
 ![[halflingRanger.png]]
-Halfling are born to the Weave itself, the conscious form of a story of someone who does not yet exist, born into Alaturmen only moments after it's conception; thanks should be sent to the goblin joke-sters of this time.
+Halfling are born to the Weave itself, the conscious form of a story of someone who does not yet exist, becoming into Alaturmen only moments after it's conception; thanks should be sent to the goblin joke-sters of this time.

 **Age.** Halfling are considered fully mature at twenty five, and live until about one-hundred sixty.
 Halfling are born of story and creativity, they can become at any point in their life full of history and connection.
 Many halfling are cousin, sibling, parent, and child to many other halflings, as most of these halflings begin to tell stories of their family, they become too.
 **Size.** Mechanically, your size is small.
 You stand at about three feet tall.
 You weigh about sixty pounds.